Federal Prosecutors Seek Six-Month Jail Sentence For Ray Epps

 Epps is reportedly set to face sentencing next Tuesday.

-“Such a sentence protects the community, promotes respect for the law, and deters future by imposing restrictions on Epps' liberty as a consequence of his behavior, while recognizing his acceptance of responsibility for his crime, his efforts to deescalate conflicts between rioters and police officers, and his cooperation with the and ,” prosecutors said of their recommendation.
+“Such a sentence protects the community, promotes respect for the law, and deters future crime by imposing restrictions on Epps’ liberty as a consequence of his behavior, while recognizing his acceptance of responsibility for his crime, his efforts to deescalate conflicts between rioters and police officers, and his cooperation with the FBI and Congress,” prosecutors said of their recommendation.

 In the filing, prosecutors described how Epps encouraged protestors to march to the U.S. Capitol and later joined the “mob” of rioters as they stormed their way through barricades onto restricted grounds.